1951, October 11

 Richard M. Nixon, pursuing his ultimately successful campaign to become President of the United States, addressed a gathering in the Great Hall of the Sir Christopher Wren Building.

-For the first time in modern history, the president of the College appointed students to College-wide, as well as faculty of arts and sciences, committees.
+For the first time in modern history, the president of William & Mary appointed students to university-wide, as well as faculty of arts and sciences, committees.

 Hugh Jones Mathematics and General Classroom Hall opened.
 Dedication took place at Charter Day 1970, when it was named for an 18th-century professor of natural philosophy and mathematics.